Charleston Longshoreman Lawyer Near Me

 What is a Longshoremen Lawyer?

-A longshoremen lawyer handles personal injury cases for longshoremen (also known as dockers or dock workers).
+A longshoreman lawyer handles personal injury cases for longshoremen (also known as dockers or dock workers).
 Longshoremen are workers who load and unload cargo onto ships at a dock or port within the shipping and receiving industry.
 This industry is full of workers who perform labor intensive work outdoors during all types of weather and is considered one of the most dangerous professions in the US.

 - Longshore workers